 DID YOU KNOW – BMW PGA CHAMPIONSHIP

-• In 2010 Simon Khan became the first European Tour Qualifying School graduate to win the BMW PGA Championship the year after graduation from the European Tour Qualifying School.
+• In 2010 Simon Khan became the first European Tour Qualifying School graduate to win the BMW PGA Championship the year after graduation.